nomorehumor/City-Navigator/README.md

 This project uses Google Maps API (Nearby and Distance Matrix) to retrieve the information about transport stations around you
 The access to Google API is provided through a custom API that you can find here: https://github.com/nomorehumor/City-Navigator-Gateway

+The example above uses API that is hosted on a free server, so it might need some time until the stations are shown, in order to spin the instance up.

 If you run the instance of API Gateway locally, you can change the API address in `src/config.json` file.

 ### Running locally